ComLock/render-js/README.md

-# enonic-xp-lib-render-es2015
+# render-js

 # Vision / goal

 I would like to create a render library that can be used both server/client -side.
 Which means it must be javascript.

-It will be written using es2015 which makes for much nicer code for instance template strings.
+It will be written using es2015 which makes for much nicer code with for instance template strings.

 See [doc/server-side.es6](doc/server-side.es6) for an example of how I want a render to look like.